Pharmaceutical

 Experimental results

 The amplitude of densification is highly influenced by the heating time.
 Indeed, a significant decrease in the final density ρ(500) with the heating time is observed for the Pharmatose 450M® powder heated at 110°C as illustrated in Figure 4.
 When the temperature is close enough to the glass transition, the typical time for particles to create solid bridges due to mobility of the amorphous lactose is decreased to a time closer to the experiment timescale.
 Therefore, the longer the powder is heated, the more solid bridges have been created.
 These bridges limit the grain reorganization and help the granular pile to sustain a loose packing, resulting in a reduction in the final density with the heating time.
-On the contrary, the initial packing remains unchanged since the initial granular pile is generated at room
+On the contrary, the initial packing remains unchanged since the initial granular pile is generated at room temperature.
+As a consequence, the packing amplitude decreases with the heating time and thus represents an adequate metric to characterize the evolution of caking with the heating time.

 Graph of the bulk density variations vs the tap number at different heating times